TalhaYamin364/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
-Customer Churn Analysis on a dummy ecommerce platform dataset
+Customer Churn Analysis on a dummy e-commerce platform dataset done using excel and tableau.